Advice for Parents of Middle School Students

 - The wrong class (the elective or even regular subject your student wanted is filled and has to be taken next semester)

-So, as a parent, what do you do?
+So, as a parents of middle school students, what do you do?
 Do you do nothing and consider this one of “life’s lessons” where your child has to learn to tough it out no matter what middle school scheduling throws at him?